 Is wool better than synthetic materials?

-While wool and synthetic materials can do an exceptional job wicking moisture from the skin, wool has the added benefit of not getting smelly as fast.
+While wool and synthetic materials can both do an exceptional job wicking moisture from the skin, wool has the added benefit of not getting smelly as fast.
 We’ve all experienced the stench of a synthetic shirt after a hot run, and wool can keep the smell to a minimum.
 Wool apparel is an excellent option for road trips where you want to be able to re-wear the same shirt multiple times between laundry sessions, long travel days, and fastpacking trips where you don’t want to drive your partner out of the tent with the smell of your clothing.

 Is wool an environmentally friendly material?

-In many ways, wool is a renewable and environmentally friendly material.
-Since it grows on sheep continuously and can be harvested regularly, it can be considered sustainable in many ways since it doesn’t directly use non-renewable materials.
 Still, raising sheep on land has environmental impacts, including environmental degradation and animal waste.
 Animal rights also need to be considered.
 All the items in this guide are made from wool that comes from humanely raised, ethically sourced, non-mulesed sheep, so you can feel good about wearing them.
 Several items, like the REI Co-op Merino Wool Liner Gloves 2.0, also have recycled polyester in them.

 Is wool running apparel durable?

-Several factors can affect the durability of a piece of apparel.
-Wool clothing can come in various weights, and their thickness affects their durability.
-The fabric density of a piece of clothing also affects its durability, with thicker and, thus, warmer merino clothing being significantly more durable than thinner pieces.
-To help with the durability issue, many companies use wool blends instead of pure wool.
+To help with durability, many companies use wool blends instead of pure wool for thinner pieces of clothing.
 This can help reduce the chances of tears from abrasions or snags on the trail.
 Most of the gear in this guide, including the Icebreaker ZoneKnit Merino Short Sleeve T-Shirt, is made of a wool-blend material to increase its durability and stretchiness.

 Is wool clothing good for hot-weather running?